RBVI/chimerax-recipes/spots/spots.md

 # Quantify spots in 3D microscopy

 This code adds a "spots" command to ChimeraX to identify spots in 3D microscopy data and report their intensity, volume, and position.
-It identifies the spots and quantifies them using the Segger tool in ChimeraX (menu Tools / Volume Data / [Segment Map](https://www.cgl.ucsf.edu/chimerax/docs/user/tools/segment.html)).
+It identifies the spots and quantifies them using the Segger tool in ChimeraX (menu Tools / Volume Data / [Segment Map](https://www.cgl.ucsf.edu/chimerax/docs/user/tools/segment.html)) which does watershed segmentation.
 That graphical user interface has no equivalent command, so the Python code below calls Segger to find the spots, then writes out comma-separated-values describing each spot.

 Here is an example use.
 The "open spots.py" defines the new spots command